 Over the years engineered wood has evolved from just plywood to panels and components made of chips, sawdust and fiber.
 The most popular engineered product in recent years used for sheathing walls, floors and roofs is oriented strand board (OSB).
 An engineered wood made of thin strips of wood (about 1"x6" lengthwise grain) cross-oriented, glued and pressed together.
 Also used for the webs in I-Joists.

 Another popular panel used for finishing is MDF, medium density fiberboard, an engineered wood made from softwood fibers that are mechanically separated, then randomly combined, glued and pressed so the material has no grain, but is consistent throughout.
-It swells if wet unless treated.
+It swells if wet unless treated, so not good for mist areas such as a bathroom.
+This includes moldings for baseboard and crowns.

 Before MDF was the K-3 particle board, an engineered wood made of particles (wood chips, shavings and saw dust), glued and pressed tightly together so it is dense, heavy and flat.
 It is cheaper, weaker and less durable than wood or plywood and harder on your saw blades.
 It swells if wet.
 This was used extensively in mobile home floors but did not stand up to moisture.
 It is still used for counter top manufacturing under formica.